sen-pai/pytorch-simple-ppo/README.md

 # pytorch-simple-ppo
-simple version of both discrete and continuous ppo
+A simple version of a discrete PPO\
+Lot of focus has been kept on reproducibility (json logging and plotting)\
+To speed up data collection, the ``concurrent.futures`` module is used.